Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: Evaluation

 \subsubsection{Single-Objective vs Multi-Objective Exploration}

 This experiment evaluates the need for multi-objective exploration in multi-accelerator systems.
-Figure~\ref{gra:sivsmu} shows the comparison of individual solutions with mono-objective and Pareto-optimal solutions with multi-objective exploration.
-For mono-objective exploration, the proposed MOHaM framework is run once, each with only latency, and energy as an objective.
+Figure~\ref{gra:sivsmu} shows the comparison of individual solutions with mono-objective and Pareto solutions with multi-objective exploration.
+For mono-objective exploration, MOHaM is run once, each with only latency, energy, and EDP as an objective.
+Three Linear Combinations (LCs) of energy and latency with coefficients: $(0.25,0.75)$, $(0.5,0.5)$, and $(0.75,0.25)$ are also run once.
 Then, they are compared with the result of a complete MOHaM run for multi-objective exploration.
-When objectives conflict, improving one results in worsening the other.
-For example, for the \textit{Data Center} workload, the solution with energy as an objective (blue) is at the extreme left (i.e., best), but the latency and area are worst.
-Similarly, the solution with latency as an objective (red) is best while the area is worst.
-A multi-accelerator system design is usually explored with more than one objective.
-Existing works aggregate them into a single solution (e.g., EDP), which suffers if they conflict.
-Other commonly used forms of aggregations, like the weighted sum of cost functions, do not allow to explore the non-convex regions of the design space.
-MOHaM supports distinct multi-objective exploration and provides a Pareto-optimal set of solutions (black).
-For the same \textit{Data Center} workload, it provides multiple competitive solutions with the lowest energy, latency and area.
-Similar solutions are available across all the workloads.
-Multi-objective exploration helps identify the most suitable design for a multi-accelerator system as per the need.
+When objectives conflict, the best solution for one may sometimes lead to the worst for others with mono-objective exploration.
+For example, for the \textit{Data Center} workload, the solution with energy as an objective (red) is at the extreme left (i.e., best), but the latency is relatively high.
+Similarly, the solution with latency as an objective (purple) is best, while the area is worst.
+Even a slightly better solution for one objective may sometimes lead to heavily penalising others with mono-objective exploration.
+For example, for the \textit{Edge} workload, the design point with latency as an objective (purple) is only $3\%$ better than design point \emph{A} from multi-objective (black), but comes at the cost of $14.2\%$ more energy and $30.1\%$ more area.
+Furthermore, the best solution for one objective may sometimes be sub-optimal with mono-objective exploration.
+For example, for the \textit{Mobile} workload, the design point with latency as an objective (purple) has $7.5\%$ more latency, $34\%$ more energy and $75\%$ more area than design point \emph{A} from multi-objective (black).
+Even the best solution for popular aggregated objectives, EDP, may sometimes be sub-optimal with mono-objective exploration.
+For example, compared to the design point with EDP as an objective (yellow), multi-objective (black) design points \emph{A}, \emph{B}, \emph{B} and \emph{A} from the \textit{AR/VR}, \textit{Edge}, \textit{Mobile} and \textit{Data Center} workloads have $31.78\%$, $45.09\%$, $5.21\%$ and $20.49\%$ less area, respectively, while achieving the same EDP ($\pm0.04\%$).
+Similarly, the other aggregated objectives, LCs, provide unbalanced solutions towards energy despite having different coefficients.
+This behaviour demonstrates that choosing coefficients in a weighted sum objective can be challenging and time-consuming when searching for compromise solutions.
+MOHaM supports distinct multi-objective exploration and provides a Pareto set of solutions (black).
+Across all workloads, it provides multiple competitive solutions with the lowest energy, latency and area, and exposes interesting trade-offs that can be leveraged. \emph{The key takeaway from this experiment is that multi-objective exploration helps to identify the most suitable design for a specific multi-accelerator system}.

-\subsubsection{Comparison with state-of-the-art}
+\subsubsection{Comparison with State-of-the-Art}